rahulsingh-17/Alloy-Optimizer-Demo/README.md

-# Alloy Composition Optimization (Copper-Based Alloys)
+# Alloy Composition Optimization Demo (only Copper-Based Alloys)

 This project focuses on predicting the optimal alloy composition for **copper-based alloys** based on user-defined mechanical and electrical property requirements.